 “The gurus are the leaders, the teachers.
 They teach the transgenders how to live in a close-knit community.
 They have their own separate communities where they interact mostly with each other,” she said.
 “They live in little pockets around the city.”

-By going to festivals, birthday parities, and performances with members of the transgender community, Shah got an insider’s view of what life was like for them.
-She gained their trust and as such, she was able to document their daily lives using photo and video.
+By going to festivals, birthday parties, and performances with members of the transgender community, Shah got an insider’s view of what life was like for them.
+She gained their trust and as such, she was able to document their daily lives using photos and videos.

 Shah says her nationality also helped her research.
 Because she is Pakistani—she grew up in Peshawar near the border with Afghanistan—the community she was studying gave her a warm greeting.